RealityHertz/Greenhouse-Project/Documentation/Signoffs/CO2 & NO2 Monitoring Subsystem - Signoff.md

 - **Nitrogen Dioxide Sensor – MIKROE-3700**
   1. MIKROE-3700 needs between 3.3-5V to operate efficiently.
-  2. The sensor must turn on every 5 minutes to measure the amount of nitrogen dioxide present in the greenhouse.
+  2. Must alert when above Nitrogen Dioxide level exceeds 9 ppb.
+[2]
-  3. Must alert when above Nitrogen Dioxide level exceeds 5 ppm.
-[1]
+  3. In order to use the 12-bit ADC, which is the output of the sensor, a reference voltage of 3.3V will need to be used for calibration.
+We can use the following analog voltage to digital value formula to compute that a digital value of .009 to be approximately 7.62mV.
+This signal will alert the Arduino of unsafe Nitrogen Dioxide levels.

 ## **Buildable Schematic:**